Harlem-Launch-Alliance/Stimulant/GETTING_STARTED.md

 ### Please read all steps even if you intend to skip them

 This document is a work in progress.
-Please contact the current avionics team lead if you have any feedback.
+Please contact the current [avionics team lead](https://www.hla.nyc/club-leadership.html) if you have any feedback.

 ## Development Environment
 Some 3rd party software is required to make and validate changes.
 You will need to download all of the following software:

 ### Arduino IDE
-This IDE is required even if you plan on using a different one, since it also comes with all of the necessary libraries. [download](https://www.arduino.cc/en/software)
+This IDE is required even if you plan on using a different one, since it also comes with the Arduino compiler. [download](https://www.arduino.cc/en/software)

 ### Teensyduino
 This add-on allows the Arduino IDE and tooling to be compatible with our Teensy microcontroller. [download](https://www.pjrc.com/teensy/td_download.html)